omonimus1/blog-jade-rubick/content/posts/2021-10-27--embedded-model/index.md

 \
 For example, a design organization might embed, but have a central team or two.
 This central team can work on a design system, or design research. \
 \
 An SRE organization might have a central SRE team as well.
-This team can work on standardized tooling, and provide reliability information.
-(See my upcoming post on objective experts).
+This team can work on standardized tooling, and [provide reliability information and reporting](/objective-expert-model/).
 This works together with embedding. \
 \
 This sort of pairing is natural.
 You may or may not need it to start.
 But you usually end up needing both.